 - Stack basil leaves and roll them into a tube.
 Using a sharp knife, thinly slice the basil into ribbons and transfer to the bowl with tomatoes.

 - Finely mince 5 garlic cloves.
 Mix 1 tsp of minced garlic into 3 Tbsp olive oil and set aside.
 Add remaining minced garlic to the mixing bowl with tomatoes.

 - Season tomatoes with 2 Tbsp olive oil, 1 Tbsp balsamic, 1/2 tsp salt and 1/4 tsp black pepper.
 Stir gently to combine and set aside to marinate for 15-30 minutes.
 Serve with bruschetta toasts and a drizzle of extra virgin olive oil or balsamic glaze.

 Make the Bruschetta Toasts:

-Arrange toasts on the prepared baking sheet and brush the garlic infused olive oil on both sides of toasts.
-Bake at 400˚F for 5 minutes then broil on high heat for 1 to 2 minutes or until the edges are golden brown.
+- Arrange toasts on the prepared baking sheet and brush the garlic infused olive oil on both sides of toasts.
+Sprinkle tops with parmesan cheese and bake at 400˚F for 5 minutes then broil on high heat for 1 to 2 minutes or until the edges are golden brown.